prof-fiddlesticks/GeoFS-Alarm/README.md

 Unlike other people's alarm system addons for GeoFS, this one requires no installation of TamperMonkey.

 NOTE: WE ARE HIRING 2 PEOPLE TO WORK ON VERSION 0.0.8

+IF YOU WANT TO GET HIRED THEN STAR THE REPOSITORY SO THAT I CAN SEE WHO STARRED IT AND ADD YOU